hyakumori/crm-server/README.md

 - Add a dependeny to requirements-dev.in, consider pin its version.

-- Compile to `requirements-dev.txt`: `pip-compile --generate-hashes requirements-dev.in`
+- Compile to `requirements-dev.txt`: `pip-compile requirements-dev.in`

 Remember to reinstall package.